 Each case is different.
 Sometimes early orthodontic treatment(called stage1 Treatment), is utilized when the child is 7-8 years old in order to make the final(stage 2) treatment easier, and potentially shorter in duration.

 Yes.
 The primary teeth are very important for maintaining the space necessary for the adult teeth.
-If a baby tooth is lost too early, the adult tooth that will come in later, may not have enough room to come in. … Continued
+If a baby tooth is lost too early, the adult tooth that will come in later, may not have enough room to come in.
+Also, an abscess associated with a decayed baby tooth could damage the developing adult tooth under it, resulting in weakened enamel, staining or spots.

 A wet washcloth or finger brush should be used to clean your babies gums even before the first tooth comes in.
 Once the first teeth appear, a small childrens toothbrush should be used.

 On average, a child begins to lose their first teeth at approximately 5years of age.
 Usually the font teeth are lost first.
-It is not uncommon for the adult tooth to start to erupt before the baby tooth is lost. … Continued
+It is not uncommon for the adult tooth to start to erupt before the baby tooth is lost.
+They will continue to lose teeth until the age of 12-13.

 This is normal.
 Primary teeth are usually very light in color.
 The adult teeth that are erupting look usually darker or yellow when compared side-by-side to the baby teeth.
-Do not worry- when all of the adult teeth erupt, their … Continued
+Do not worry- when all of the adult teeth erupt, their color will look normal when not compared to the other teeth.

 Yes!
 Flossing removed the bacterial plaque which accumulates between your teeth.
 Brushing alone cannot remove this.
 Over time this un-cleaned bacteria can cause decay between your teeth.

 You should brush your teeth at least 2-3 minutes twice a day.
 Get into a routine and always start and end in the same place.
 That way you will make sure not to miss any parts of your mouth.
-Unfortunately, … Continued
+Unfortunately, most Americans only brush for 45-60 seconds twice a day, and that is just not enough.
+Many new mechanical toothbrushes have built in timers to help you brush the proper length of time.

 The use of a mouthwash is fine to give yourself a fresh feeling.
 Try to use an alcohol free mouthwash if possible.
 Mouthwashes which contain alcohol can dry out the lining of your mouth and decrease saliva flow.
-Both of … Continued
+Both of these symptoms can contribute to increased bacterial growth and lessen the mouths natural defenses.

 It does not matter what brand of toothpaste you use as long as it contains Fluoride.
 Just choose a toothpaste that has a pleasant flavor for you.